 You will find all the amenities you'd expect in a fine hotel - electricity, heat, hot water and daily maid service.

-Freshwater fishing — both spin casting and fly fishing — at Alaska’s Boardwalk Lodge is world-class in nearby rivers, lakes and streams, with easy access to 23 select waterways on breathtaking Prince of Wales Island, Alaska.
+Freshwater fishing, both spin casting and fly fishing, at Alaska’s Boardwalk Lodge is world-class.
+Enjoy angling in nearby rivers, lakes and streams, with easy access to 23 select waterways on breathtaking Prince of Wales Island, Alaska.
 Many of these neighboring waters are only fished when Boardwalk Lodge guests venture out, allowing you to cast and catch in solitude.
 The Island’s largest river, The Thorne, is just up the road from the lodge property on Thorne Bay.
-Freshwater fishing trips are easily accessed on the Island with our fleet of Suburbans.
+Travel in comfort on our freshwater fishing trips throughout the Island with our fleet of Suburbans.
 While this makes fly-out trips completely unnecessary, we do make fly-outs available for an additional cost.
-Use of the lodge’s premium Lamiglas® rods, Shimano® reels, Orvis® waders and wading boots, and wet weather gear is included in your lodge package.
+Use of the lodge’s premium Lamiglas rods, Shimano reels, Orvis waders and wading boots, and wet weather gear is included in your lodge package.
 We supply you with a wide range of equipment to fit the conditions and to meet your needs.
-Yet, while our equipment and tackle is all-inclusive to your stay, you may find helpful information below for packing along the time-tested freshwater fishing gear you just can’t do without.
+While our equipment and tackle is all-inclusive to your stay, you may find helpful review our what to bring list prior to your trip.
 Our experienced Alaska fishing guides – one for every two anglers in Steelhead season – will lead you to the most productive fishing holes on the Island.

 Commonly called Kings, Chinook salmon are Alaska’s state fish and the largest and scarcest of Pacific salmon.
 They’re especially known for their power and endurance.
 Perhaps the most favored sport fishing method for Kings is trolling with rigged herring, though spoons and flashers are also attractive.
 The largest King ever taken weighed in at 126 pounds, though Kings usually range from 25-50 pounds.
 King fishing is most productive in these waters in June and July.